Questions About The Site

 Again and again, we have heard on the site from donor-conceived adults who have a strong desire to understand this invisible side of themselves.
 We have heard numerous stories of donor-conceived kids and adults who connect with their donor relatives, either half-siblings or donors, and report it as a profound and meaningful experience.
 These people are acknowledging—sometimes even confessing—a genetic bond that is important to them.
 That’s why I urge parents to allow kids to decide for themselves.
 To make sure the child doesn’t perceive normal curiosity as betrayal, or hurtful to the parent.
 Just because parents feel one way about donor conception in no way guarantees that their children will feel the same way.
 Please let the discussion and decisions on genetic importance be child-driven over time.

-W: Yes, fear is a main reason couples don’t tell.
+Yes, fear is a main reason couples don’t tell.
 Shame about infertility is another.
-A large number of men in particular believe it stigmatizes the relationship—or at least their standing in the family—if people know that someone else was required to create that child.
+A large number of non-biological parents (men and women) believe it stigmatizes the relationship—or at least their standing in the family—if people know that someone else was required to create that child.
 This is a very understandable, common concern.
 But for a parent to relegate their importance in the family as being related to whether they can produce sperm or egg to fertilize an embryo is really, when you think about it, a secondary role.
 I do understand how ego plays a part in these decisions.
 And it’s easy for me to say that it shouldn’t matter, since I was able to produce an egg that contributed to my son’s birth.

 Yet if you ask my son today whether my egg was important to him in terms of my standing as his mother, he would absolutely laugh out loud.
 And if you ask the people around us whether my egg is the reason I am important in my son’s life, they would look at me as if I had lost all sanity.